tfausak/tfausak.github.io/_posts/2012-02-25-adding-pinterests-pin-it-button.md

 ---
-title: Adding Pinterest's "Pin It" Button
+title: Adding Pinterest's "Pin It" button
 ---

 At [Famigo][1], we want to make it as easy as possible to share